 Accessible conferences are happy conferences, and accessibility is both a political and ethical commitment.

-Cathy Hannabach is the president of Ideas on Fire, and loves helping progressive, interdisciplinary academics rock their careers and build the worlds they want to see.
-She is the author of Blood Cultures: Medicine, Media, and Militarisms, as well as Book Marketing for Academics.
+Cathy Hannabach is the founder and CEO of Ideas on Fire and loves helping progressive, interdisciplinary academics rock their careers and build the worlds they want to see.
+She is the author of Blood Cultures: Medicine, Media, and Militarisms as well as Book Marketing for Academics.

 Adrienne Shaw is an associate professor in Temple University’s Department of Media Studies and Production, a member of the School of Media and Communication graduate faculty, and author of Gaming at the Edge: Sexuality and Gender at the Margins of Gamer Culture.
 Her current project is the LGBTQ Game Archive.